wombleton/gitlaw-nz/acts/S/Secondhand Dealers and Pawnbrokers Act 2004.md

     (2) If 2 or more people act as pawnbrokers in partnership, each partner must hold a licence.

-    (3) A person who acts as a pawnbroker without holding a licence commits an offence and is liable on summary conviction to a fine not exceeding $20,000\.
+    (3) A person who acts as a pawnbroker without holding a licence commits an offence and is liable on conviction to a fine not exceeding $20,000\.

     Compare: 1908 No 141 s 3

+    Section 7(3): amended, on 1 July 2013, by [section 413][125] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Licences: how to get licensed